-2010I Diesel Exhaust Systems, option LGH, Duramax 6.6L Diesel
+2017i Diesel Exhaust Systems, option LWN, Duramax 2.8L Diesel

-- Beginning in 2007, vehicles with diesel engines have been equipped with exhaust particulate filters.
+- Vehicles with diesel engines have been equipped with exhaust particulate filters.
 The exhaust systems have been specifically designed in conjunction with the engine hardware and software to meet the emissions certification requirements established by the U.S. Environmental Protection Agency.
-For this reason, modifications to any part of the exhaust system between the engine and exhaust particulate filter outlet are not permitted. - During normal vehicle operation and during the exhaust particulate filter regeneration process, gas temperature inside the filter can reach levels as high as approximately 650 degrees C, which is considerably higher than previous diesel exhaust systems.
-Therefore, materials and components installed near the exhaust system and exhaust gas stream should be shielded or designed to now withstand higher temperatures.
+For this reason, modifications to any part of the exhaust system between the engine and exhaust particulate filter outlet are not permitted. - During normal vehicle operation and during the exhaust particulate filter regeneration process, gas temperature inside the filter can reach levels as high as approximately 650 degrees C and components installed near the exhaust system and exhaust gas stream should be shielded or designed to now withstand higher temperatures.
 On all Diesel systems, an exhaust cooling device has been designed for the end of the tailpipe to significantly reduce the exhaust gas exit temperature.
 This device is required, and is designed to draw in ambient air to cool the exhaust stream.
 The exhaust and ambient air streams into the cooler assembly should remain unobstructed and free from foreign material.